SPAL: Recent years

+In August 2021, the club was acquired by the American lawyer and businessman Joe Tacopina.
+Some media say that the real owners behind Mr. Tacopina are brothers Alessandro Bazzoni and Lorenzo Bazzoni, Italian businessmen presumed to be linked with the government of Nicolas Maduro.
+SPAL was relegated to Serie C at the end of the 2022–23 season.
+On 2 January 2024, Tacopina revealed the name of the new co-owner of the club, American broker and businessman Marcello Follano, with whom he founded a new parent company controlling SPAL, Tacollano Holdings LLC.
+However, on 7 June 2025, SPAL announced that it would not participate in the 2025–26 Serie C season, due to ongoing financial strain and the inability to attract new investors, despite having injected around €50 million into the club over the past four years.
+SPAL eventually went into liquidation although a new club Ars et Labor Ferrara was founded, for the 2025/2026 season playing in the Eccellenza Emilia-Romagna (fifth tier) league.

 Colours, badge and nicknames

 The team's colours are light blue and white, which derive from the Salesians' emblem.
 The home kit, since 1962, has been composed of a vertical striped light blue-white shirt, white trainers and white socks.
 The only exception to light blue and white was when the club adopted a black and white kit between 1939 and 1943 (when it was named A.C.
 Ferrara), in honour of Ferrara's civic colours.

-Currently the badge features an oval-shaped light blue escutcheon, with a white band in the upper section, on which is written the acronym S.P.A.L. in golden characters.
+The team's badge features an oval-shaped light blue escutcheon, with a white band in the upper section, on which is written the acronym S.P.A.L. in golden characters.
 Also, in the lower section, the black and white emblem of the city is featured.
-From 1980 until mid-1990s the official badge featured a fawn, another symbol of the club.
+From 1980 until 1995, the official badge featured a fawn, another symbol of the club.

-SPAL's most common nicknames are Biancazzurri (from the club colours, light blue and white) and Estensi (from the House of Este, ancient European noble dynasty that ruled Ferrara from 1240 to 1597).
+SPAL's most common nicknames are Biancazzurri (from the club colours, light blue and white) and Estensi (from the House of Este, ancient European noble dynasty that ruled Ferrara from 1264 to 1598).